 The partisans of universality claim that international human rights like equal protection or physical security or freedom of speech, religion and association are and must be the same everywhere.
-This applies at least as to the substance of the rights.
-Even universalists must concede that many basic rights (such as the right to fair criminal trial) allow for culturally influenced forms of implementation or realization (i.e., not all states are required to use the jury in its Anglo-American form).
+This applies at least as to the rights' substance, for even universalists must concede that many basic rights (such as the right to fair criminal trial) allow for culturally influenced forms of implementation or realization (i.e., not all states are required to use the jury in its Anglo-American form).